 John Tiffany directed the globally celebrated productions of Once and Black Watch.
 At the National Theatre of Scotland, he directed productions of Peter Pan, Macbeth, The Bacchae and Let the Right One In.
 He’s won a Tony, Olivier, Obie and Drama Desk Award for his work, so it’s safe to say the man is very, very good at his job.

 The creative team is a Who’s Who of British Theatre

 Excessively talented Steven Hoggett, who worked on The Twits, Black Watch and Close to You, is in charge of movement.
 Christine Jones, who has worked extensively on Broadway and the West End, will be creating the set designs while designer Katrina Lindsay (Bend It Like Beckham, American Psycho) is working on costumes.

 British recording artist and Ivor Novello-winner Imogen Heap is to compose the score.
 She’s an innovative solo artist and is also known as half of the beautiful music duo Frou Frou.

 Lighting design is by Neil Austin, sound by Gareth Fry with special effects by Jeremy Chernick, illusions by Jamie Harrison and musical supervision by Martin Lowe.

 The venue is the Palace Theatre in London’s West End

-The world premier of Harry Potter and the Cursed Child is at the Palace Theatre in London’s West End next summer.
+The world premiere of Harry Potter and the Cursed Child is at the Palace Theatre in London’s West End next summer.

 If you look the Palace up on a map, you’ll notice it’s at the intersection of Shaftesbury Avenue and Charing Cross Road in London.
-It’s on the latter street that you can find The Leaky Cauldron in the Harry Potter stories, which is perfect obviously.
+It’s on the latter street that you can find The Leaky Cauldron in the Harry Potter stories, which is obviously perfect.